Leuyangh/FacialProcessing/README.md

 # FacialProcessing
+Code written for the Media Communications lab at USC studying facial recognition using non-back propagation trained neural nets.
+Included code performs face detection in photos and the extraction of patches around 6 important facial landmarks.
+Code for neural net training not available at this time.

 FaceDetector.py
 >Code to detect faces in an image using landmarks and a trained DNN from dlib.
 Using the LFW3D dataset.
 Outputs 64x64 images of faces from photos
 PatchExtractor.py